cloudogu/gitops-patterns/README.md

 about the "perfect" GitOps process, our experience in [consulting](https://cloudogu.com/en/consulting/?mtm_campaign=gitops-playground&mtm_kwd=consulting&mtm_source=github&mtm_medium=link), and our [GitOps trainings for both Flux and ArgoCD](https://platform.cloudogu.com/en/trainings/gitops-continuous-operations/?mtm_campaign=gitops-playground&mtm_kwd=training&mtm_source=github&mtm_medium=link).

+You can read more about them in [this series of articles](#articles).

-For questions or suggestions you are welcome to join us at our [community forum](https://community.cloudogu.com/c/gitops/23).
+For questions or suggestions, you are welcome to join us at our [community forum](https://community.cloudogu.com/c/gitops/23).

 [![Discuss it on myCloudogu](https://static.cloudogu.com/static/images/discuss-it.png)](https://community.cloudogu.com/c/gitops/23)